-Students are expected to negotiate their practicum schedule (specific days of the week, specific hours, etc.) with the Agency Supervisor.
+Students are expected to negotiate their practicum schedule (specific days of the week, specific hours, etc.) with the Agency supervisor.
 A breakdown of the approximate suggested number of hours per week to be spent in practicum (based on semester length) is contained in the "Options and Time Requirements" document (Appendix C).
-Agency Supervisors are required to be present for the majority of the time while students are earning internship hours at the agency.
-In order to effectively evaluate the student and sign off on the student's weekly time sheets, the Agency Supervisor will need to oversee the student's daily tasks.
-If the Agency Supervisor is absent while the student is completing hours, the Agency Supervisor is required to assign another full-time worker to oversee the students work and report back to the Agency Supervisor.
+Agency supervisors are required to be present for the majority of the time while students are earning internship hours at the agency.
+In order to effectively evaluate the student and sign off on the student's weekly time sheets, the Agency supervisor will need to oversee the student's daily tasks.
+If the Agency supervisor is absent while the student is completing hours, the Agency supervisor is required to assign another full-time worker to oversee the students work and report back to the Agency supervisor.

 All students must complete the required number of clock hours regardless of sick time, holidays, or other missed time.
-It is the student's responsibility to make arrangements with the Agency Supervisor to make up any lost time.
+It is the student's responsibility to make arrangements with the agency supervisor to make up any lost time.
 Absence from regular class to attend practicum or practicum-related activities is not appropriate, is considered unexcused, and is subject to the attendance policy of the instructor of the class.

-Troy University's BSW Program does not grant credit for current or past work experience or life experience.
+Troy University's MSW Program does not grant credit for current or past work experience or life experience.

-SECTION 1:
+SECTION 1

-BSW PROGRAM PRACTICUM PLACEMENT
+FOUNDATION PROGRAM PRACTICUM PLACEMENT

-Organization of the BSW Program Practicum Experience
+Organization of the Foundation Program Practicum Experience

-The BSW practicum placement occurs during the final two terms or semester of the BSW Program.
-BSW students must complete 400 hours in the practicum setting or in activities related to assignments from the Agency Supervisor.
-These hours should be completed in two terms or one full semester.
-For online students, 200 hours will be completed during the SWK 4482 seminar course and the remaining 200 hours during their SWK 4483 seminar course.
-This would average 22-23 internship hours per week over the full 18 weeks (two terms).
-For Troy campus students, 400 hours will be completed during the SWK 4481 seminar course which would average 25 internship hours per week for 16 weeks.
-The practicum seminar course includes didactic instruction, individual assignments, and discussion of practicum experiences.
+The first practicum placement occurs in the first year of the Foundation MSW Program.
+First year students must complete 400 hours in the practicum setting or in activities related to assignments from the Agency supervisor.
+These hours should be completed over two terms.
+Students have a total of 18 weeks to accrue these hours, meaning that the student must devote approximately 22-23 hours per week to practicum.
+In addition, the student will attend the practicum seminar class.
+These courses include didactic instruction, individual assignments, and discussion of practicum experiences.
 Participation in the seminar is mandatory.
 This combination of classroom and practicum experience best addresses the needs of beginning students by:

 - 1. Providing the maximum potential for coordination between class and practicum instruction, emphasizing the relationship between knowledge and practice; - 2.
-Providing additional support from the Faculty Liaison to the student during their practicum experience; - 3.
+Providing additional support from the faculty liaison to the student during their practicum experience; - 3.
 Providing peer exchanges and discussion for greater exposure to different types of practicum placements.